epfl-ml4ed/runai-tutorial/README.md

 runai list project
 ```

 Submit your job (here on the rcp cluster).
-And do not forget to change with your uid and gid.
+And do not forget to change your uid and gid as weel as the path in the command, now the file will be writter in frej.
 They can be found in your EPFL page [https://people.epfl.ch/firstname.lastname](https://people.epfl.ch/firstname.lastname)

 ```bash
 runai submit --name hello1 \